aabouie/Capstone_2/README.md

 ## Acknowledgments
 I greatly appreciate Galvanize instructors, Juliana Duncan and Dan Rupp, for their valuable comments during this project.
-I would also like to thank Wing Lau for her insight through this project.
+I would also like to thank Wing Lau for her insight throughout this project.